The triangular theorem of eight and representation by quadratic polynomials: Bounded norm

 which is added to obtain the unique (up to equivalence) normalized totally positive quadratic polynomial $f_Q=\widetilde{f_Q}+\widetilde{m}_{\widetilde{f}}$ corresponding to $Q$ .
 Thus, we can define the norm

 In a sense, this norm measures the distance between $f_Q$ and the closest $\widetilde{f_{Q'}}$ in the equivalence class, where the distance is merely given by the absolute value of the normalization factor required.
 If $m_{f}$ is bounded, then we will again find that checking a finite subset will suffice.
-We may now state the following more precise version of Theorem \ref{CrossmBoundThm}. \begin{theorem}[Theorem \ref{CrossmBoundThm}] Fix an integer $m$ and a subset $\mathcal{Z}$ of the positive integers.
+We may now state the following more precise version of Theorem \ref{CrossmBoundThm}. \begin{theorem} Fix an integer $m$ and a subset $\mathcal{Z}$ of the positive integers.
 Then there is a finite subset $\mathcal{Y}_{m}\subset \mathcal{Z}$ depending only on $m$ and $\mathcal{Z}$ such that every triangular sum with cross terms $f$ satisfying $m_{f}\leq m$ represents $\mathcal{Z}$ if and only if it represents $\mathcal{Y}_{m}$.

-Moreover, for $\mathcal{Z}$ equal to the positive integers, we find that $\max \mathcal{Y}_{m}\gg m^2$. \end{theorem} \begin{remark} \rm It may be of interest to investigate the growth of $\max \mathcal{Y}_m$ in terms of $m$ in the case where $\mathcal{Z}$ consists of all positive integers.
+Moreover, for $\mathcal{Z}$ equal to the positive integers, we find $\max \mathcal{Y}_{m}\gg m^2$. \end{theorem} \begin{remark} \rm It may be of interest to investigate the growth of $\max \mathcal{Y}_m$ in terms of $m$ in the case where $\mathcal{Z}$ consists of all positive integers.
 The $m=0$ case is precisely Theorem \ref{thm8}.
-Following the bounds given in the proof of Theorem \ref{CrossmBoundThm}, computational evidence suggests that
+Following the bounds given in the proof of Theorem \ref{CrossmBoundThm}, computational evidence suggests that $\mathcal{Y}_{1}(\integer_{>0})$ equals

 A proof of the above identity using the techniques of Bhargava and Hanke \cite{BhargavaHanke1} developed in the proof of the 290-Theorem may require a careful analysis of a possible Siegel zero.
-To exhibit this difficulty, consider the sum $f(x,y,z)=T_x+2T_y+6T_z$.
-In the construction of $\nature_{0,1}$ the computations imply that there are infinitely many $Q$ with $m_{f_Q}=1$ for which $f\oplus f_Q$ represents every positive integer.
-Hence we cannot merely check each case individually and must know information about the integers represented by $f$ independently.
+To exhibit this difficulty, consider the sum $g(x,y,z)=T_x+2T_y+6T_z$.
+In the construction of $\mathcal{Y}_{1}(\integer_{>0})$ the computations imply that there are infinitely many $Q$ with $m_{f_Q}=1$ for which $g\oplus f_Q$ represents every positive integer.
+Hence we cannot merely check each case individually and must know information about the integers represented by $g$ independently.

-Although it seems that $f$ represents all odd integers, a proof of this appears to be beyond current techniques due to ineffective lower bounds for the class number (see \cite{Kane3}).
-However, since a possible Siegel zero for $L(\chi_d,s)$ would give a lower bound for the class number when $d'\neq d$ (both fundamental), one may be able to show that $f$ represents at least one of $n$ or $n-1$ for every positive integer $n$, which would suffice for showing the above identity. \end{remark}
+Although it seems that $g$ represents all odd integers, a proof of this appears to be beyond current techniques due to ineffective lower bounds for the class number (see \cite{Kane3}).
+However, since a possible Siegel zero for $L(\chi_d,s)$ would give a lower bound for the class number when $d'\neq d$ (both fundamental), one may be able to show that $g$ represents at least one of $n$ or $n-1$ for every positive integer $n$, which would suffice for showing the above identity. \end{remark}